 Monmouthshire offers a wide range of arts and cultural attractions, including museums, theatres, and libraries.
 The county hosts many long-established, as well as new and expanding, events, and festivals.
-Research shows a positive association between engagement with sport and culture and an individual's subjective well-being measured as happiness.101
+Research shows a positive association between engagement with sport and culture and an individual's subjective well-being measured as happiness.

 The arts play a major role in contributing to the well-being goals including jobs, wealth and tourism through the cultural sector - for example, Borough Theatre in Abergavenny, which is being redeveloped, and the Wye Valley River Festival.
+There is significant evidence that the development of cultural attractions has considerable economic development potential beyond direct tourism, leading to the regeneration and increased footfall in towns, and added vitality for town centres.